Meesha Shafi

-She made her film debut with a supporting role in the 2013 Mira Nair's film, The Reluctant Fundamentalist.
-She achieved further critical success for her role as Laxmi, an Indian spy agency Research and Analysis Wing's operative, in Bilal Lashari's action thriller film Waar, which ranks among the highest-grossing Pakistani films of all time in Pakistan.
+She made her film debut with a supporting role in the 2013 Mira Nair film The Reluctant Fundamentalist.
+She achieved further critical success for her role as Laxmi, an operative of the Indian spy agency Research and Analysis Wing, in Bilal Lashari's action thriller film Waar, which ranks among the highest-grossing Pakistani films of all time.

 Early life

 Shafi was born in Lahore, Pakistan 1981 to actress Saba Hameed and Syed Pervaiz Shafi.
 She did her A Levels from Lahore Grammar School and graduated with a degree in fine arts from the National College of Arts in 2007.
 In 2016, Shafi became a Canadian citizen.

 Career

 Modelling

 Shafi entered the modelling industry at the age of 17, when she starred opposite Jawad Ahmed in the music video for the song "Bin Teray Kya Hai Jeena".
 In 2009 Shafi became the brand ambassador for L'Oreal Paris Pakistan.
 She has featured in many Pakistani magazines and in international publications such as L'Officiel and Vogue India.